python-pillow/Pillow/docs/handbook/image-file-formats.rst

 .. note::

     To enable PNG support, you need to build and install the ZLIB compression library before building the Python Imaging Library.
-See the distribution README for details.
+See the installation documentation for details.

 PPM
 ^^^